visenger/awesome-mlops/README.md

 1. [The LinkedIn Fairness Toolkit (LiFT)](https://github.com/linkedin/LiFT)
 1. [Four Principles of Explainable Artificial Intelligence (NIST Draft).
 Phillips, P.J., Hahn, A.C., Fontana, P.C., Broniatowski, D.A. and Przybocki, M.A., 2020.](https://nvlpubs.nist.gov/nistpubs/ir/2020/NIST.IR.8312-draft.pdf)
 1. [Data Ethics Canvas](https://theodi.org/article/data-ethics-canvas/).
 Helps identify and manage ethical issues – at the start of a project that uses data, and throughout.
 Also see [Ethics Canvas](https://www.ethicscanvas.org/) for broader scope.
+1. [ABOUT ML](https://www.partnershiponai.org/about-ml/) - Annotation and Benchmarking on Understanding and Transparency of Machine learning Lifecycles.
 1. Mitchell, Margaret and Wu, Simone and Zaldivar, Andrew and Barnes, Parker and Vasserman, Lucy and Hutchinson, Ben and Spitzer, Elena and Raji, Inioluwa Deborah and Gebru, Timnit. ["Model Cards for Model Reporting"](https://arxiv.org/abs/1908.06165) (2019)
-1. [Model Card Toolkit](https://github.com/tensorflow/model-card-toolkit) streamlines and automates generation of [Model Cards](https://modelcards.withgoogle.com/about).
-1. [ABOUT ML](https://www.partnershiponai.org/about-ml/) - Annotation and Benchmarking on Understanding and Transparency of Machine learning Lifecycles.
-1. [ML Metadata](https://github.com/google/ml-metadata) - a library for recording and retrieving metadata associated with ML developer and data scientist workflows.
-Also [TensorFlow ML Metadata](https://www.tensorflow.org/tfx/guide/mlmd).

 <a name="newsletters"></a>